Automate your tests with Xcode and TestRail

 It's a wrap

 I hope this article helps you to improve your Xcode and TestRail experience.
-If you have questions, ideas or feedback, just let me know.

 Here is the Github URL for the integration: https://github.com/boxblinkracer/xcode-testrail